 The Terms of Reference for the RNC requires that any remuneration consultants engaged be appointed by the RNC.
-During FY2017 Oliver's engaged the services of Ian Crichton, Principal, Crichton & Associates Pty Limited as external remuneration consultants, however whilst these services did not include a remuneration recommendation in relation to any of Oliver's key management personnel, they did include a benchmarking analysis.
+During FY2018, Oliver's did not engage the services of any external remuneration consultants.

 Any advice that may be received from remuneration consultants will be carefully considered by the RNC to ensure it is given free of undue influence by Oliver's executives.